 Lay one strip around the perimeter first, then lay across the slope (if applicable) in a brickwork fashion, cutting where necessary with a sharp spade or shears.

-After laying your new lawn, it must be watered immediately and cannot be top dressed (especially in the hotter months) and/or rolled on the joints between each strip of turf.
-This helps to maintain moisture around the newly laid turf.
+After laying your new lawn, it must be watered immediately and cannot be top dressed (especially in the hotter months).